atiselsts/spacescanner/README.md

 ### "parameters" section

-Defines the way how subsets of paramters are selected (optimization parameters themselves are defined in the model file).
+Defines the way how subsets of paramters are selected.
+Note that the optimization parameters as such are defined in the `.sbml` model file, not here!

 The section is an array of records of arbitrary length.
 If repeating or overlapping records are specified, an optimization job for a given subset of paramters is still run only once.

 Records may have the following type:

-* `full-set` - a single optimization job containing all parameters in the model
+* `full-set` - a single optimization job containing all parameters in the model as specified in the `.sbml` file
 * `exhaustive - all` possible combinations of `N` to `M` parameters.
 Field "range" defines the values of `N` and `M`.
 For example, `"range" : [1, 3]` selects `N` to be equal to 1, `M` to 3. `"range" : [2]` selects `N = M = 2`.
 * `greedy` - for `N` parameters, take the best set of `N-1` parameters and run all possible optimizations that add one parameter not yet in the set.
 Unless `N=1`, there must also be a record describing which strategy to use to for `N-1` parameter sets.
-* `greedy-reverse` - similar to "greedy", but takes away a single parameter from the best `N+1` paramter set instead of adding it.
+* `greedy-reverse` - similar to "greedy", but takes away a single parameter from the best `N+1` parameter set instead of adding it.
-* `explicit` - the names of parameters to use are explicitly named in "parameters" field of the record.
+* `explicit` - the names of parameters to use are explicitly named in the "parameters" field of the record.

 By default, these records are present: